DNALinux/OmicsContainers/README.md

 #### Is it free?

 Yes, every file in this repository is un the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license, unless noted (some files comes with their own license).
-Using
+If you run these container in a cloud provider, they may charge you for the computer time needed to run the containers.

 ## Authors